Every day, more people in the US talk about living in Mexico.

 Spanish Words and Phrases for End of Life

 When we first learn to speak Spanish the lessons are typically centered on how to introduce ourselves to strangers, order food at a restaurant, or ask where the bathroom is.
-I’ve yet to see a Spanish language lesson that focuses on how to talk about end of life and what to say to someone who is grieving, but why not?
+I’ve yet to see a Spanish language lesson that

 The Loneliness of Expat Life